University College London: Current Masters Student in Population Health

 Experience & Approach

-Since leaving university I have worked for a top London mentoring agency and have taught students in sciences and maths.
+Since leaving university I have worked for a number of top London mentoring agencies and have taught students in sciences and maths.
+I have supported a number of younger students with general studies as well as 11+ and 13+ tests.
 I have also supported students applying to Oxbridge and various medical schools around the country by providing help with personal statements and preparing them for admissions tests and interviews.
 I always like to go beyond the scope of a classroom and I encourage students to share their interests with me as I do with them.
 I’ll always send an email if I’ve come across some interesting reading material or a good documentary that I think they’d like.

 Adolescence is a period of enormous transition and development, and students will often face academic and social pressures and anxieties for the first time.
 Confidence and self-esteem are vital to happiness and success, and I view mentoring as an opportunity to help students to develop both academically and personally.
 I always treat my students as young adults and aim to empower them to take responsibility for their life and learning, while providing the guidance and support necessary to help them succeed.